-b.
-Soil:

-i.
-A soil-lead hazard is present if:

-- 1. The soil-lead concentration from a single composite play area sample of bare soil if equal to or greater than 400 parts per million (micrograms per gram). - a.
-A play area is specifically defined as "an area of frequent soil contact by children of less than 6 years of age as indicated by, but not limited to, such factors including the following: the presence of play equipment (e.g., sandboxes, swing sets, and sliding boards), toys, or other children's possessions, observations of play patterns, or information provided by parents, residents, care givers, or property owners"7. - 2.
+- b.
+Soil: - i.
+A soil-lead hazard is present if: - 1.
+The soil-lead concentration from a single composite play area sample of bare soil if equal to or greater than 400 parts per million (micrograms per gram). - a.
+A play area is specifically defined as "an area of frequent soil contact by children of less than 6 years of age as indicated by, but not limited to, such factors including the following: the presence of play equipment (e.g., sandboxes, swing sets, and sliding boards), toys, or other children's possessions, observations of play patterns, or information provided by parents, residents, care givers, or property owners" [Please see: 40 C.F.R. §745.63; Ga.
+Comp.
+R. & Regs.
+R. 391-3-24-.03 (75)]. - 2.
 For the rest of the yard (non-play areas), the arithmetic mean lead concentration from a composite sample (or arithmetic mean of more than one composite sample) is equal to or greater than 1,200 parts per million (micrograms per gram). - a.
-Arithmetic mean refers to "the number obtained by dividing the sum of a set of quantities or concentrations (such as soil sample concentrations) by the number of quantities or concentrations in the set"8. - Soil sampling should be conducted in accordance with Ga.
+Arithmetic mean refers to "the number obtained by dividing the sum of a set of quantities or concentrations (such as soil sample concentrations) by the number of quantities or concentrations in the set".
+[Please see: Ga.
 Comp.
 R. & Regs.
+R. 391-3-24-.03(6)] - ii.
+If any lead-based paint is identified, then soil sampling for total lead content must be conducted in accordance with Ga.
+Comp.
+R. & Regs.
 R. 391-3-24-.06.
-In situations where a regulatory requirement is not specified, additional guidance such as Chapter 5 Section II.G of HUD's Guidelines for the Evaluation and Control of Lead-Based Paint Hazards in Housing (2012 or most current edition)
+In situations where a regulatory requirement is not specified, additional guidance such as Chapter 5 Section II.G of HUD's Guidelines for the Evaluation and Control of Lead-Based Paint Hazards in Housing (2012 or most current edition) should be consulted to help in determining the appropriate number and location of samples and applicable sampling protocols.
+For non-commercial/non-child occupied properties, cleanup of lead-based paint contaminated soil (if required by EPD) must be conducted in such a manner to meet the cleanup requirements in the Georgia Rules for Hazardous Waste Management, Chapter 391-3-11 and/or Georgia Rules for Hazardous Sites Response, Chapter 391-3-19. - 2.
+Paint testing: Either perform paint testing on the painted surfaces to be disturbed or replaced during rehabilitation activities, or presume that all these painted surfaces are coated with lead- based paint.
+Paint testing must be performed by a GA Certified RRP Renovator or a GA Certified Lead Inspector/Risk Assessor. - a.
+Paint testing to determine the presence or absence of lead-based paint on deteriorated paint surfaces or surfaces to be disturbed or replaced must be performed by a certified lead-based paint inspector or risk assessor. - b.
+If a lead-based paint hazard is identified a lead-based paint inspection must be performed in accordance with methods and standards established either by a State or Tribal program authorized by the EPA under 40 CFR 745.324, or by the EPA at 40 CFR 745.227b and h. - c.
+If a lead inspection is required, it must be performed by a lead-based paint inspector or a risk assessor certified or licensed by EPA or an EPA-authorized state, tribe or Territory.